murinh0/d6i/README.md

 ## Description

-This is a Python utility that integrates with [larzm42's Dominions Mod Inspector](https://github.com/larzm42/dom6inspector) to quickly open unit and spell descriptions directly from *Dominions 6*.
+This is a Python utility that relies on [larzm42's Dominions Mod Inspector](https://github.com/larzm42/dom6inspector) to provide a better description of units and spells in Dominions 6.
+You can open a unit's details sheet in-game, press a hotkey, and a browser window opens with the unit's description from a locally-run Mod Inspector.
+You can press a different hotkey to get a filtered search of spells/items available for that unit's possible paths.

-It can also filter castable spells or forgeable items based on the paths of a commander.
+It can also bring up Mod Inspector spell descriptions, by opening a spell in-game and pressing another hotkey.

 ## Installation